garrandall/popular-music-data/tracks/take-it-to-da-house-trick-daddy-the-sns-express.md

 Slip-N-Slide - take it to da house
 Take it to da house - take it to da house

-(Trina)
 Okay play with it yo ain't no stoppin it
 S-N-S and we rock rock rockin it
 We gon' lock it and do our thang
 Cause my dream team takin all the rings
 I got, Tre+ who beatin much guts
-And uhh, Deuce Pop' pimpin news non-stop an'
+And, Deuce Pop' pimpin news non-stop and
 Lost Tribe to my side just vibin
 And J.B. gon' ball with me
 T double D, he off in that 'Xcursion